 Location: All practices and games are held at the Mt Vernon Ice Rink / 2017 Belle View Blvd, Alexandria, VA 22307.

-Practices: 2 ice slots per weekend for 24 weeks beginning August 17, 2019.
+Practices: 2 ice slots per weekend for 24 weeks beginning in August 2020.
 Anticipate all practices occurring on Saturday morning and every other Sunday (alternating with the games listed below).